Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multinode_simultaneous_transfers.md

 ## Session parameters

 You can use the CNXIN, CNXOUT, and CNXINOUT parameters in CFTTCP to define the number of sessions.
-The formulas in this section apply equally to both a multi- node to multi- node configuration, and to a multi- node to standalone configuration, where the standalone installation has (`nb_nodes=1`) and the multi- node has (`nb_nodes=nodes`).
+The formulas in this section apply equally to both a multi-node to multi-node configuration, and to a multi-node to standalone configuration, where the standalone installation has (`nb_nodes=1`) and the multi-node has (`nb_nodes=nodes`).

 In the following example, the formulas calculate optimal values to help you avoid connection errors (such as [DIAGI 418](../../troubleshoot_intro/about_error_codes/about_diagnostic_codes/diagi_diagnostic_codes)):